 What isn’t a photo op these days?
 We live our lives through pictures.
 And with the holidays upon us, it’s peak snapping-season.
 Get your crew picture-primed with a new ‘do.
-From baby’s first cut to styles for senior pictures and everything in-between, these barbers and beauty parlors will make sure your child leaves picture-perfect.
-Read on to discover where to get your child’s mop family photo-ready.
+From baby’s first cut to styles for senior pictures and everything in-between, these barbers and beauty parlors will make sure your child leaves camera ready.
+Read on to discover the best places to get your child’s hair trimmed in the DMV.

 Sharkey’s Cuts for Kids

 Whether you have toddlers or teens, Sharkey’s caters to every child.
 Younger kids can sit in their favorite vehicle (including a Dodge Police Cruiser, Barbie Jeep, Lightning McQueen Race Car, Buzz Light Year Vehicle, Hummer, #8 Dale Earnhardt NASCAR Race Car, and/or Mini Cooper) while watching cartoons or Netflix.
 Older kids will jump at the chance to play Playstation 3 or 4 or X-box 360 on 40-inch screens while getting a new ‘do—or they can just watch their favorite sporting events or music concerts.
 Looking for a glamorous birthday celebration?
 Consider hosting a party in Sharkey’s special ‘Tween Lounge, where each guest will be pampered with a hair style, makeup application, and mini-manicure.
 And don’t fret: Sharkey’s cuts adult hair, too!